MingkHe/CPSC-585-Wasteland-Warriors/README.md

          *** add gun controls ***

     Camera:
-        Move Mouse while Holding the Left Mouse Button or move the Right Stick to move the camera around the vehicle V or Right Shoulder Button to toggle the view between third person, Hood Cam, and Cockpit view Hold down E or Left Shoulder Button to look behind you
+        Move Mouse while holding the Left Mouse Button or move the Right Stick to move the camera V or Right Shoulder Button to toggle the view between third person, Hood Cam, and Cockpit view Hold down E or Left Shoulder Button to look behind you